fa1se/LocationReportEnabler/README.md

 done
 ```

 By default, properties are visited frequently right after boot time and every 3 minute afterwards.
-Change this you want, but with lower frequency the script tends to malfunction somehow.
+Change this if you want, but with lower frequency the script tends to malfunction.